Mike Curb

-Michael Curb (born December 24, 1944) is an American musician, record company executive, motorsports car owner, philanthropist, and former politician.
-He is also the founder of Curb Records where he presently serves as the chairman.
-Curb also serves as Chairman of Word Entertainment.
-He is an inductee of the West Coast Stock Car Hall of Fame.
-A Republican, Curb served as the 42nd lieutenant governor of California from 1979 to 1983.
-As of 2023, he is the most recent Republican to be elected Lieutenant Governor of California.
+Michael Curb (born December 24, 1944) is an American politician, record executive, and philanthropist who served as the 42nd lieutenant governor of California from 1979 to 1983.
+He is the founder of Curb Records and is the chairman of Word Entertainment.
+He was inducted into the West Coast Stock Car Hall of Fame in 2006.
+A member of the Republican Party, Curb is the most recent Republican to have been elected lieutenant governor of California as of 2025.